opnfv/dovetail/docs/testing/user/cvpaddendum/index.rst

 presently to derive an initial working scope for CVP, and to recommend what the community should strive to achieve in future releases.

-The overall requirements for CVP can be cateorized by the basic cloud capabilities representing common operations needed by basic VNFs, and additional requirements for VNFs that go beyond the common cloud capabilities including functional extensions, operational capabilities and additional carrier grade
+The overall requirements for CVP can be categorized by the basic cloud capabilities representing common operations needed by basic VNFs, and additional requirements for VNFs that go beyond the common cloud capabilities including functional extensions, operational capabilities and additional carrier grade